The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 It's marsplaining.

-The Best Practice Cycle Has Entered Hyperdrive
+The Best Practice Creation Cycle Is In Hyperdrive

 Trash in waiting.

-In 2018, I wrote a book about my frustrations with our overreliance on alleged best practices.
+In 2018, I wrote a book about my frustrations with our over-reliance on alleged best practices.
 I called it Break the Wheel: Question Best Practices, Hone Your Intuition, and Do Your Best Work.
 Because finding best practices isn't the goal.
 Finding the best approach for you is.
 So how do you make better choices for YOU, regardless of the general advice out there?

 And look, even broken clocks are right twice a day, but for the other 1,438 minutes, they're unhelpful.